The Health Issue Young Women Aren't Paying Enough Attention To

 There are also other ways for younger people to stay on top of their bowel health: We do know that obesity significantly increases your risk for colorectal cancer, which makes it even more important to stay physically active and eat a balanced diet (with plenty of fiber!).

 Beyond that, Dr. Chang says, "Pay attention to your symptoms."
-It's easy for us to explain away symptoms like constipation, diarrhea, or blood in the stool as self-diagnosed IBS or hemorrhoids.
+It's easy for us to explain away symptoms like constipation, diarrhoea, or blood in the stool as self-diagnosed IBS or haemorrhoids.
 But if those symptoms don't go away, it's definitely time to check in with your doctor.
 You can rest assured that you won't be the only one bringing the bathroom convo into her office.

 Advertisement